-Each year’s Merit Award winner is required to perform as a guest artist at two CCCS annual spring concert performances and attend the respective dress rehearsal(s) the school year during which they win their award.
-They are also required to present the Merit Award to the subsequent winner at the following annual spring concert series.
+Each year’s Merit Award winner is required to perform as a guest artist at the CCCS’s annual Spring Concert performances and attend the respective dress rehearsal(s) the school year during which they win their award.
+They are also required to present the Merit Award to the subsequent winner at the following annual Spring Concert series.

 Began formal piano lessons at age 5.

 Member of Croatian Folklore Ensemble Kralj Zvonimir at age 6.